yoniaiz/kula-like-state-management-session-1/README.md

 Hi! welcome to the first state management session!

-first exercise - show all Rick and Morty characters.
+second exercise - Filters characters by their properties.

 in characters folder (path - src/screens/characters/index.js)
-we try to fetch all characters inside the useFetchCharacters custom hook

-please go into the useFetchCharacters and handle the characters + status state and return it back from the hook so we could see the components in the screen

-the hook already fetches the characters in the useEffect hook the characters should be const data.results

-DoD

-1. create a state for characters (initially should be an empty array)
-2. create a state for status - status will have four possible state -

-- idle - the initial state of the status
-- loading - when we try to fetch the characters
-- success - when we successfully fetched the characters and updated the characters state
-- error - when we got error from the api
+you can find useFilters custom hook and CharactersFilters component

+we have two steps for this exercise

+1. In the CharactersFilters we should handle a local state recommended to use the use reducer hook (optional).

+   we should handle the state update in handleChange function in onReset function we should reset the state in handleApply function we should call the onFiltersApply function that we will pass as a prop to the component

+2. In the useFilters hook we should create a state for the current selected filters and update it in the onFiltersApply

-after updating the state correctly we should see the characters!
+after wiring up the hook and the component we should see the result and be able to filter them